benhsz/parless/steps-to-implement.md

     (define X 5)

-This means that `(` will only visualize when there's a matching closing parens.
+This means that `(` will only visualize when there's a matching parens.
 Same goes for `)`.

-It may not be necessary to be able to distinguish imbalanced opening and closing parens, so you could one shape for both.
+It may not be necessary to be able to distinguish imbalanced opening and closing parens, so you could one character for both.

 So that `(...` would look like `●...` and `(...))` would look like `(...)●`.